 - Secondary school workshops are facilitated by Counsellors/Therapists who have worked with young people

-Helplink has already provided our Mind Hacks workshops to 300+ students across Galway City and County over the past 6 months.
-Some of these workshops were fully funded through the Electric Ireland’s Energy for Generations Fund, others have been funded via school contributions, parental contributions, PTA contributions, DEIS school funding and other local and national funding sources.
+NB: Helplink has provided our Mind Hacks workshops to 500+ students across Galway City and County during the 2017/18 academic year.
+Some of these workshops were fully funded through the Electric Ireland’s Energy for Generations Fund, others have been funded via school contributions, parental contributions, PTA contributions, DEIS school funding, fundraisers and other local and national funding sources.

 Click here to see a brief analysis illustrating the responses of students that have taken part in the Mind Hacks mental health workshops so far!